 “I just went to ground because I do have these other disciplines, which are music and writing, and it’s nice to be back and inspired,” Bell said.
 “I’m so excited to get back to the painting again.”

-Galipeau created a collage of fantasy landscapes as part of her own pandemic art project and in Salon she’ll be showing paintings based on that series.
+Galipeau created daily fantasy landscapes for 100 days as part of her own pandemic art project and in Salon she’ll be showing paintings based on that series.
 Burns has contributed ink drawings set in recycled gilded frames and a series of “dreamlike” watercolours.
 Dallyn will exhibit her three-dimensional multi-media works made from found and disused objects and Wyche will be showcasing kitchen knives influenced by traditional Catalan design.

 Although the art works in the show are all different, Bell said the artists’ bodies of work play off each other well.

 “I can always use the allusion of a jazz combo,” she said.
 “Somebody’s bass, somebody’s keys, somebody’s percussion, a couple of horns, and they’re all so different but they all work together.”